marcel-luchi/brazil-government-expenses/README.md

 all needed tables in redshift.

 Create the below connections in Airflow:
-*aws_credentials*, type aws with key and secret to aws S3
+**_aws_credentials_**, type aws with key and secret to aws S3

-*transparencia_redshift*, type postgres, pointing to your redshift cluster/db.

 Create the below variables in Aiflow:

-*transparencia_access_key* create a key in http://portaldatransparencia.gov.br/api-de-dados/cadastrar-email
+**_transparencia_access_key_** create a key in http://portaldatransparencia.gov.br/api-de-dados/cadastrar-email
-or use value 6ad76d85e57c0936d116ced2b3211d8c
+or use value 0c21962b63882c5b1e5e148862305bb2

-*transparencia_arn_rule*, arn rule from redshift cluster to s3 bucket.

-*transparencia_script_path*, directory where *vouchers_etl.py* is placed
+**_transparencia_bucket_** data Bucket or local root directory

 ## Usage

-Run **Process_Government_Cards_Vouchers** in airflow
+Run **Extract_Government_Data** in airflow

-task read_vouchers_operator in read_card_data.py has limit_pages parameter set to 5
-this limits the reader to limit to 5 pages of data, as a full extraction could take up to 1 hour.
-To execute a full extraction, remove limit_pages parameter.
+task read_vouchers_operator in read_card_data.py has default sleep time of 1 second between requests, this is due to API restriction, that limits each user to place a maximum of 30 requests per minute.
+As each request responds in just over one second, this will prevent the API key from being blocked.